reinaldocoelho/docker-tv-stack/README.md

 To use this stack, you need to edit docker-compose.yml and reconfigure all Volumes to your folder destinations.
 The start volume configurations is on ./volumes folder with initial basic configuration.
 If you need, you can move this mount structure and mount where you want.

+## To Subtitles

+You need to create an account on some subtitle server like: https://www.opensubtitles.org/pt